 shrimp bisque recipe card

 Feel free to print this recipe card I made for you!
-Also, pin this post to your recipe Pinterest boards so you don’t loose it!
+Also, pin this post to your recipe Pinterest boards so you don’t lose it!

 Shrimp Bisque Instant Pot Recipe